Beyond Exascale: Dataflow Domain Translation on a Cerebras Cluster: Performance Characterization

-Using the heat equation as our baseline experiment, we conducted a range of experiments on a cluster of wafer-scale CS-3 systems~\cite{CS3}.
+The 5 point heat equation is the most data-intensive.
+For that reason, we choose it for our main measurement and characterization.
+We conducted a range of experiments on a cluster of wafer-scale CS-3 systems~\cite{CS3} running at a 750MHz clock frequency.
 We varied the number of nodes and the number of grid points per core (Table~\ref{tab:perfsweep}).
 We used the resulting measurements to assess the weak scaling of the performance measured in time steps per second.
 While varying the number of CS-3 nodes from 4 to 64, we observed near-perfect weak scaling with a remarkably consistent performance for each setting of grid point number per core (Figure~\ref{fig:weak_scaling}).

 The observed performance was very consistent between runs with extremely low relative variances of measurements with different node counts.
 We observed weak scaling efficiencies ranging from 98.8\% ($\gridpoints=2$) to 99.9998\% ($\gridpoints=64$) when scaling from 4 to 60 nodes.
 It is reasonable to ask whether the experimental setup has the fidelity to report a result to six significant figures.
 The measurement is a hardware clock cycle counter (accurate to the nanosecond) for a period of 255,000 time steps with each contributing over 1,000 cycles.
 Therefore, the raw data has fidelity to 9 figures.